berryq460/berryq460..nojekyll/README.md

 ![](tornado.jpeg)

 My goal is to become a multilingual (in human & computer languages), citizen of the world who strives to create postive change in both the cyber and physical world.
 I am an adventurous, insatiablly curious, calculated risk-taker- whether behind a book, screen or in my solo backpacking adventures.
-I'm passionate about adovocating for what is right, debating, philosophy, preserving & enjoying nature, real estate, finance and taking the road less travelled - leading by example.
+I'm passionate about adovocating for what is right, debating, biking, philosophy, preserving & enjoying nature, real estate, finance and taking the road less travelled - leading by example.

 **3 Top Reasons why I want to be a TKH Innovation Fellow**